TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental results

-In the previous experiments covered in Section \rom{5}-A, \rom{5}-B, and \rom{5}-C, we mainly paid attention to how well TutorNet can distill the knowledge between networks with different topologies.
-On top of that, we tried to verify that TutorNet still works well in RNN to RNN transfer, which is a typical KD case.
-To maintain the same model configuration, we repetitively used RNN-based teacher $\star$ (WER 6.64 \%) and RNN-based teacher $\ddagger$ (WER 7.21 \%) as in Section \rom{5}-C. Also, we adopted the RNN-based student in Section \rom{5}-A, whose WER performance was 7.64 \%.
+In the previous experiments covered in Section \rom{5}-A-1, \rom{5}-A-2, and \rom{5}-A-3, we mainly paid attention to how well TutorNet can distill the knowledge between networks with different topologies.
+On top of that, we tried to verify that TutorNet still works well in RNN$_{DS}$ $\rightarrow$ RNN$_{DS}$ transfer, which is a typical KD case.
+To maintain the same model configuration, we repetitively used RNN$_{DS1}$ (WER 6.64 \% with greedy decoding) and RNN$_{DS2}$ (WER 7.21 \% with greedy decoding) as the teachers.
+Since both RNN$_{DS1}$ and RNN$_{DS2}$ had previously been transferred from CNN$_{DR}$ in Section \rom{5}-A, RNN$_{DS}$ $\rightarrow$ RNN$_{DS}$ can be rewritten as (CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$) $\rightarrow$ RNN$_{DS}$.

-Table \ref{rnnrnnwer1} and \ref{rnnrnnwer2} shows the WER results on LibriSpeech in distilling knowledge from the RNN-based teacher to the RNN-based student.
-Compared to the other conventional approaches, TutorNet significantly improved the WER performance of the RNN-based student baseline.
-It means that TutorNet well applied in the case of normal KD, where both teacher and student models had the same model architecture.
+From Table \ref{totalwer}-(4)-(a), we can confirm that TutorNet gave better WER improvements than the other conventional approaches.
+It means that TutorNet is well applied in the case of normal KD, where both teacher and student models had the same model architecture.
+Our best results were achieved when training the student with both RKD and SKD.
+Compared to the previous results in Table \ref{totalwer}-(1), RNN$_{DS1}$ $\rightarrow$ RNN$_{DS}$ performed better than CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$, except for dev-clean dataset with beam-search decoding.
+This means that RNN$_{DS1}$ could be considered more supportive than CNN$_{DR}$ in transferring the knowledge to RNN$_{DS}$.
+When we applied both RKD and SKD, RNN$_{DS1}$ $\rightarrow$ RNN$_{DS}$ provided WER 6.51 \% in the dev-clean dataset with greedy decoding, which was 0.13 \%p better than that of CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$.

-We also conducted experiments to confirm the effectiveness of SKD, RKD, and frame weighting.
-Table \ref{rnnrnnrerr} represents the WER and RERR performance of each stage.
-Our best results were achieved when training the student with RKD and SKD altogether.
-In comparison with the SKD results of Table \ref{rnncnnrerr} in Section \rom{5}-C, there was no significant difference between RNN-based student $\star$ (WER 7.18 \%) and RNN-based student $\ddagger$ (WER 7.17 \%).
-In the case of applying both SKD and RKD, even though RNN-based teacher $\ddagger$ performed worse than RNN-based teacher $\star$, there was slight difference between RNN-based student $\star$ and RNN-based student $\ddagger$.
+Table \ref{totalwer}-(4)-(b) shows the WER results obtained from the RNN$_{DS2}$ $\rightarrow$ RNN$_{DS}$ scenario.
+In the case of beam-search decoding, RNN$_{DS2}$ $\rightarrow$ RNN$_{DS}$ performed better than RNN$_{DS1}$ $\rightarrow$ RNN$_{DS}$, except for test-clean dataset.
+The results show that most of the conventional KD methods did not always perform better than the student baseline, and in some cases, their performances were even worse.
+In contrast, TutorNet always improved the performance of the original student in both RNN$_{DS1}$ $\rightarrow$ RNN$_{DS}$ and RNN$_{DS2}$ $\rightarrow$ RNN$_{DS}$.